 To manage these turbulent times, businesses need comprehensive IT systems to automate processes, improve efficiency, and keep ahead of the competition.
 Being confident in forecasts and stock levels allows you to meet customer demand when your competitors can’t, retaining customers and bringing in new ones.

 There are three key inventory optimisation techniques, which we’ll discuss in more detail:

 2. Inventory policy

+Inventory optimisation software, such as EazyStock, calculates demand based on each item’s place in the product lifecycle using seven different demand stages.
+Rather than treating each item the same, this allows the system to use the most relevant algorithm so that you get the most accurate forecasts for each item.
 Demand forecasting also needs to consider seasonality.
-It’s important to know when you’ll get seasonal peaks and troughs in demand, so you don’t miss out on extra sales or be left with excess stock at the end of a season.
+Knowing when you’ll get seasonal peaks and troughs in demand is important so you don’t miss out on extra sales or end up with excess stock at the end of a season.
 Identifying seasonal demand is key for forecasting accuracy.
-For example, there’s no point forecasting demand for a product that only sells in the summer (e.g sunscreen) based on the previous quarter’s sales.
+For example, there’s no point in forecasting demand in winter for a product that only sells in the summer (e.g. sunscreen) based on the previous quarter’s sales.

-The next step is to set your inventory policy, which means determining which products to stock and how much to keep of each unit.
+The next step is to set your inventory policy to determine which products to stock and how much to keep.

-Finally, if you have more than one warehouse, it doesn’t matter how well you optimise your inventory levels, if you store these items in the wrong locations, you’re missing a trick.
-Multi-location inventory optimisation is about distributing your inventory across your warehouses, in the right quantities at the right times.
-You can then move items from regions where demand is low, to those where it’s higher.
-Products are then available to ship to local customers as quickly and cost effectively as possible.
+Finally, if you have more than one warehouse, you must ensure you are stocking the right items in each one; otherwise, your optimised inventory levels will be undone.
+Multi-location inventory optimisation involves distributing your inventory across your warehouses in the right quantities at the right times.
+You can then move items from regions where demand is low to those where it’s higher.
+This allows you to ship products to local customers quickly and cost-effectively.

-To help optimise your purchasing activity you should always consider:
+To help optimise your purchasing activity, you should always consider the following: